-Mascots Ayo and Tina showcase the Olympic spirit in Milan
+Mascots Ayo And Tina Showcase The Olympic Spirit In Milan

-For Ayo, a young lion whose name mean“ …#8221;joy” in Yoruba, the moment was about both celebration and preparation.
-As the symbol of Dakar 2026 and the energy of Senegalese youth, Ayo embraced the vibrant Winter Games atmosphere, learning fro’ Tina’s optimism, experiencing how the Games bring people together, how sport lights up a city, and how imagination and ambition can turn dreams into reality.
-Tina, one of the stoat siblings of Milano Cortina 2026, embodies the Italian spirit of th– Games – born in the mountains yet at home in the city, and carrying a message of resilience and inclusion that resonated throughout the visit.
+For Ayo, a young lion whose name means“joy” in Yoruba, the moment was about both celebration and preparation.
+As the symbol of Dakar 2026 and the energy of Senegalese youth, Ayo embraced the vibrant Winter Games atmosphere, learning from Tina's optimism, experiencing how the Games bring people together, how sport lights up a city, and how imagination and ambition can turn dreams into reality.
+Tina, one of the stoat siblings of Milano Cortina 2026, embodies the Italian spirit of the Games – born in the mountains yet at home in the city, and carrying a message of resilience and inclusion that resonated throughout the visit.

 The visit came just days before Dakar 2026 reaches the milestone of 250 days to go, which will be marked on Monday 23 February, just after the Closing Ceremony of Milano Cortina 2026.